simransinghgulati/simransinghgulati/README.md

 - 👋 Hi, I’m Simran
 - 👀 I’m interested in Time-Series Forecasting
-- 🌱 I’m currently learning NLP in Python
+- 🌱 I’m currently researching on Cryptocurrency Volatility
 - 💞️ I’m looking to collaborate on Deep Learning projects in the Finance Sector
 - 📫 Reach me at joystickattack@gmail.com